 b.
 Create a Project Roadmap

-Once you’ve identified the subject matter experts you’ll ask to help contribute to the RFP response, you can start thinking about the deadlines they’ll need to meet.
+Once you’ve identified the subject matter experts you’ll ask to help contribute to the RFP response, you can start thinking about the important project deadlines they’ll need to meet.

 Outline the task assignments and draft a loose workback schedule.
 Make sure to factor in time for design and proofreading.
 You’ll finalize these task assignments and deadlines at your kickoff meeting.